rkm-ravi94/awesome-devops-interview/prometheusStack.md

 **Answer:** Alerting rules in Prometheus are defined in the Prometheus configuration file.
 Each rule specifies a condition and an associated alert message.
 Configuration includes setting up the alerting rule expression, specifying labels for the alert, and configuring thresholds or conditions that trigger the alert.

 #### Question: Explain the difference between for and labels in Prometheus alerting rules.
-**Answer:**
-for Clause: Specifies the minimum duration a condition must be true before triggering an alert.
-It helps prevent transient spikes from triggering unnecessary alerts. labels Clause: Allows adding or modifying labels for an alert instance.
+**Answer:** `for Clause:` Specifies the minimum duration a condition must be true before triggering an alert.
+It helps prevent transient spikes from triggering unnecessary alerts.
+`labels Clause:` Allows adding or modifying labels for an alert instance.
 It can be used to provide additional context or information when an alert fires.

 ### Thanos:

 #### Question: What is Thanos, and how does it extend Prometheus's capabilities?
 **Answer:** Thanos is an open-source project that extends Prometheus's capabilities by providing a set of components and functionalities for scalable and durable long-term storage, global querying, and high availability.
 It allows organizations to seamlessly scale their Prometheus monitoring infrastructure across multiple clusters and regions, addressing the challenges of long-term data retention and efficient querying across a distributed environment.

 #### Question: Explain the components of the Thanos architecture.
-**Answer:** The key components of the Thanos architecture include:

-Thanos Sidecar: Collects Prometheus metrics and pushes them to object storage.
+**Answer:** The key components of the Thanos architecture include Thanos Sidecar: Collects Prometheus metrics and pushes them to object storage.
 Thanos Store: Provides an API for querying metrics stored in object storage.
 Thanos Querier: Aggregates and queries metrics from multiple Thanos Stores.